Borough of Rossendale: History

 The area is also notable for its quarrying, and Rossendale Flagstone was used widely throughout the country in the 19th century.
 The flagstones in Trafalgar Square in London were quarried in Rossendale.
 Upland farming is still carried out, largely of sheep but also of cattle.
 The history of Rossendale is well documented, largely through the efforts of the historian Chris Aspin, a specialist on the textile industry, and Derek Pilkington, whose efforts led to the preservation of Higher Mill in Helmshore, now Helmshore Mills Textile Museum.

 The Whitworth Doctors were local surgeons and bone setters in the late 1700s and early 1800s whose reputation spread far and wide, so that they treated patients from throughout the country.
 In 1819 William Hewitt described them as "the most remarkable men of their class that ever appeared in England".

 R.S.
 Ireland (The Real Lancashire Black Pudding Co.) is based near Haslingden; a family-run business of specialist black pudding makers, using only traditional methods and with a recipe dating back to 1879.
 Rawtenstall has Mr Fitzpatrick's, this is the last remaining functioning temperance bar in England, that makes and sells its own non-alcoholic drinks, such as sarsaparilla, black beers and blood tonic.

+In recent years, Rossendale has seen the development of digital and creative sector initiatives supported by collaborative workspaces, community projects, skills programmes and business networks.
+The borough benefits from strong transport links to Manchester, whilst also developing locally based digital infrastructure and entrepreneurship initiatives.
+Examples include projects such as Rossendale Digital Hub at Christ Church in Bacup, Studio Rawtenstall at The Old Milk Depot, Empowered Collective's creative studio spaces in Waterfoot and wider proposals linked to digital skills, innovation and collaborative working environments across the borough.